medic/cht-interoperability/README.md

 ## Get Started

 1. Run `./startup.sh init` to start-up the docker containers on the first run or after calling `./startup.sh destroy`.
-Use `./startup.sh up` for subsequent runs after calling `init` without calling `destory`.
+Use `./startup.sh up` for subsequent runs after calling `init` without calling `destroy`.

 1. The default User username for OpenHIM is `interop@openhim.org` and password is `interop-password`.
 The default Client username is `interop-client` and password is `interop-password`.